arduino/docs-content/content/micropython/03.micropython/02.environment/01.code-editor/code-editor.md

 - **Keep It Modular**: Split complex code into functions for easier maintenance.
 - **Comment as We Go**: Leave helpful comments explaining why we wrote certain sections of code.
 - **Indent Carefully**: Pay attention to indentation for clean, error-free code.

-## Try It Out

-- **Experiment with Indentation**: Try writing a few functions with nested loops or conditionals to get comfortable with indentation.
-- **Add Comments**: Document a small code snippet with comments explaining each part.